A Test for Differential Ascertainment in Case-Control Studies with Application to Child Maltreatment: The Problem of Differential Ascertainment in Case-Control Studies

+We assume throughout the paper that it is possible to obtain a random sample from the two groups of exposed and unexposed controls, or simply that the ratio $(T^U-N^U)/(T^E-N^E)$ is known or can be estimated.
+Plugging the estimate of the ratio $(T^U-N^U)/(T^E-N^E)$ into the odds ratio (\ref{or_equation}) reduces the problem of estimating OR to estimating the ratio between the exposed and unexposed cases, $N^E/N^U$.
+The distribution of OR will depend on the randomness in the estimates for $N^E/N^U$ and $(T^U-N^U)/(T^E-N^E)$ combined.

-If there is imperfect ascertainment of the cases, the real values of $N_E$ and $N_U$ are unknown.
-However, if one makes the assumption that the real proportion of exposed and unexposed cases $N_E/N_U$ is the same as the observed one, then it is still possible to compute the OR.
-If there is differential ascertainment, on the contrary, we know by definition that the use of the observed ratio instead of the real $N_E/N_U$ will lead to some bias in the computation of OR, which can be severe, as we will show in Section \ref{simulation1}.
+If there is imperfect ascertainment of the cases, the real values of $N^E$ and $N^U$ are unknown.
+If one makes the assumption that the real proportion of exposed to unexposed cases is consistently estimated by the observed proportion, then plugging the observed proportion into (\ref{or_equation}) provides a consistent estimate of the OR.
+However, if there is differential ascertainment, we know by definition that the use of the observed ratio instead of the real $N^E/N^U$ will lead to some bias in the computation of OR, which can be severe, as we will show in Section \ref{effect_differential_ascertainment}.

+Another situation where we would care about the count of exposed and unexposed cases is in a case-cohort study \citep{pre86}, in which the cases have imperfect ascertainment but the controls have perfect ascertainment.
+In case-cohort studies, a census of cases in a cohort is taken and then a sub-cohort of the cohort is sampled (the sample includes both cases and control).
+For a case-cohort study with perfect ascertainment of cases, one can estimate the risk ratio by observing that

+the quantity $N^E/N^U$ is obtained from the census of cases and $T^U/T^E$ is estimated from the sub-cohort which is a random sample of the population in the cohort.
+If there is imperfect ascertainment of cases, then assuming that the cases are only a small fraction of the population in the cohort, the exposure ratio in the population, $T^U/T^E$, can still be estimated from the sub-cohort and again our attention focuses on finding an estimate for $N^E/N^U$.